 If you’ve noticed small red bumps on your skin that look like tiny bright red moles and tend to bleed when they are bumped, then you may have cherry angiomas.
 Cherry angiomas are common skin growths and are easy to confuse with spider angiomas however, the main distinction between the two is the reddish extensions that spread out from the red spot of the spider angioma.

-Cherry angiomas are growths that contain broken blood vessels in the skin due to proliferation of the endothelial cells and are usually not concerning.
+Cherry angiomas are growths that contain broken blood vessels in the skin due to proliferation of the endothelial cells and are usually not concerning, nor a medical emergency.
 However, they can be irritating, unsightly, and rarely cause bleeding.
 At Advanced Dermatology of the Midlands, we offer laser cherry angioma removal so you don’t have to worry about these bumps any longer.

 What causes Cherry Angiomas?

 The exact cause of cherry angiomas isn’t known.
 There may be certain genetic factors that make some people predisposed to get them.
 Cherry angiomas have also been linked to pregnancy, exposure to chemicals, and climate.
 There also appears to be a link between cherry angiomas and age, as they often begin to appear in individuals aged 30 years and older and seem to increase in size and number with age.

 Cherry angiomas are NOT dangerous and are NOT a sign of skin cancer.
 Unless cherry angiomas are causing irritation there is no medical reason to remove them.